DEVOTIONALS

 do, because He was just one person.
 Today however, He has many

-If He is Who Christians represent, then we should be doing the things
+If Jesus is who Christians represent, then we should be doing the things

 He would do.
 It means that we help others as the need arises.
 When we

-do that, it shows the content of our heart is a sincere desire for helping
+do that, it shows our heart is full of a sincere desire for helping others.

-others.
-Whenever we offer to help someone, it isn’t just ‘talk’ to make
+Whenever we offer to help someone, it isn’t just ‘words’ to make us feel

-us feel good about ourselves, or to make others think more highly of us.
+good about ourselves, or to cause others to think more highly of us.

-No, when we offer to help, we fully intend to make whatever sacrifice
+No, when we offer to help, it’s because we fully intend to make whatever

-is necessary.
-Our personal desires are replaced with the needs of others.
+sacrifice is necessary.
+Our personal desires are replaced with the needs of

 is effectively how we would treat Him.